Ngundo-Muithya/Phase-1-Project/README.md

 Using this dataset, I dropped all the null values and remained with 3201 records

-I identified the safe airplanes from this dataset as those with 0 accidents
+I identified the safe airplanes from this dataset as those with 0 accidents.
+I stored them in a CSV

 I then identified the super safe airplanes as those with 0 accidents as well low minor injuries and high uninjured.
+I also stored these in a CSV

 I went further and identifed the safest models and the most critical phase of flight.